JuliaPoo/juliapoo.github.io/_posts/2022-12-15-homomorphism-illustrated.md

     2. $A \cap B \trianglelefteq A$?
 2. Can you immediately "see" that $AB / B \cong A / A\cap B$?
 They sure look like _pretty_ seperate parts of the diagram!

-Let's also look at the _Third Isomorphism Theorem_:

->  _Third Isomorphism Theorem_:
->
-> Let $G$ be a group and let $H$ and $K$ be normal subgroups of $G$ with $H \le K$.
-Then $K/H \trianglelefteq G/H$ and $(G/H) / (K/H) \cong G/K$.

-Uh-oh.
-We are taking _quotients on quotients_!
-Look.
-I've tried to illustrated this with the lattice in a way that isn't just $G -- H -- K -- 1$, which clearly doesn't give much insight into the _Third Isomorphism Theorem_.
-Dummit and Foote also refrained from giving any illustration of the _Third Isomorphism Theorem_.

-Finally let's go the deep end and attempt to illustrate the aesthetically pleasing _Butterfly Lemma_:
+Next, let's go the deep end and attempt to illustrate the aesthetically pleasing _Butterfly Lemma_:

 > _Butterfly Lemma_:
 >